KosmX/jneedle/README.md

 _Help, where do I need to put that command?_

 On Windows, open the file explorer, navigate to the folder where you downloaded the jar file.
-Press `Shift` and right click on empty space.
+Hold `Shift` and right click on empty space.
 Select `Open PowerShell window here` and type the command above.

 For more CLI arguments, type the command without `-f`: